 Your policy should also include an expense policy that clearly lists what purchases can be expensed and what can’t.
 In that way, your travellers can avoid expenses that they won’t get reimbursed for.
 Limits should be outlined for all business expenses such as entertainment expenses, business meals, car rental allowances or registration fees for events.
 All expense limits should be clearly outlined in your policy and visible to employees at every stage.

 More specifically, travellers will need to be familiar with information on:

 - How travel is booked and what the approval process is

 - Maximum cost of air travel

-- Whether public transit is preferred
+- If public transport is preferred

-- Maximum transportation costs
+- Maximum costs for transportation tickets

 - Guidelines for vehicle use and fuel reimbursement